At the grand opening of Aqua Studio on Monday, seven swimsuit-clad women slipped into a pool full of bikes and tried not to splash.

-The luxurious ladies-only Tribeca studio isn’t your typical spin class setting, of course.
-Surrounded by warm, brick walls and soothing white candles, the pristine Aquaspinning pool just happens to contain 15 state-of-the-art spin bikes, their shiny handlebars peeking out just above the four-foot water.
+The luxurious ladies-only Tribeca studio isn’t your typical cycling class setting, of course.
+Surrounded by warm, brick walls and soothing white candles, the pristine Aqua Studio pool just happens to contain 15 state-of-the-art indoor cycling bikes, their shiny handlebars peeking out just above the four-foot water.

 But before we could fall into a spa-induced coma, our instructor Joe cranked up the tunes (and his waterproof mic pack), and helped us acclimate to our new surroundings.
 With our shoulders, heads, and hair well above water, we adjusted the seat and handlebars, along with the bike’s resistance (there are three pre-set levels to choose from).
 Next, we slid our feet, protected by sleek rubber shoes (completely reminiscent of Jellies) into the cage-style bike pedals.
 So far, so good.